danielclowers/cnv-rn-process/README.md

 7. Remove all content under *New and changed features*, *Bug fixes*, and *Removed features* in the release-note file while making sure to leave the headers of the sections.
 8. For `Technology Preview features` you need to check if there has been a change in their status (for example, Tech Preview moving to General Availability).
 If there has been a change, then update the notes accordingly.
 If not, keep the release note as is.
 9. For `Deprecated and removed features` you need to check if there has been a change in their status (for example, a deprecated features has been removed).If there has been a change, then update the notes accordingly.
 If not, keep the release note as is.
 10. Save all changes and submit your pull request.
+Only merge review from the CNV team is necessary.

 **Example PR**: [Link](https://github.com/openshift/openshift-docs/pull/79779)